JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 <b>jQuery and jQuery migrate will be also ignored.</b> <br />
 Some plugin and theme developers sometimes enqueue they JavaScript and CSS files in the footer and in this case, those scripts are enqueued very late, that can be catched it earlier.
+If jQuery has processed, could cause depency issues.

 <b>Process JavaScript and CSS file automatically</b> if no exist or one of the resource file is modified
 based on the last modified time.